philrz/super/docs/formats/bsup.md

 A _control frame_ contains an application-defined control message.

-Control frames are available to higher-layer protocols and are carried in Super Binary as a convenient signaling mechanism.
-A Super Binary implementation may skip over all control frames and is guaranteed by this specification to decode all of the data as described herein even if such frames provide additional semantics on top of the base Super Binary format.
+Control frames are available to higher-layer protocols and are carried in BSUP as a convenient signaling mechanism.
+A BSUP implementation may skip over all control frames and is guaranteed by this specification to decode all of the data as described herein even if such frames provide additional semantics on top of the base BSUP format.

-The body of a control frame is a control message and may be JSON, Super JSON, Super Binary, arbitrary binary, or UTF-8 text.
+The body of a control frame is a control message and may be JSON, SUP, BSUP, arbitrary binary, or UTF-8 text.
 The serialization of the control frame body is independent of the stream containing the control frame.

-Any control message not known by a Super Binary data receiver shall be ignored.
+Any control message not known by a BSUP data receiver shall be ignored.

-The delivery order of control messages with respect to the delivery order of values of the Super Binary stream should be preserved by an API implementing Super Binary serialization and deserialization.
+The delivery order of control messages with respect to the delivery order of values of the BSUP stream should be preserved by an API implementing BSUP serialization and deserialization.
-In this way, system endpoints that communicate using Super Binary can embed protocol directives directly into the stream as control payloads in an order-preserving semantics rather than defining additional layers of encapsulation and synchronization between such layers.
+In this way, system endpoints that communicate using BSUP can embed protocol directives directly into the stream as control payloads in an order-preserving semantics rather than defining additional layers of encapsulation and synchronization between such layers.